26 Feb SA Property Owners, Stay Vigilant

 South Australia Police released an urgent Scam Alert on Monday 26 February 2018.

-This warning related to a scam that targets South Australians.
+This warning related to a scam targeting South Australian property owners.

 Scammers pose as sales agents, property managers or conveyancers using bogus email addresses in the hopes of obtaining money fraudulently.

 For the full Article, Click Here Please Note: You will be directed to the SAPOL website

 Tips to Help Avoid the Scam

 - Treat phone calls, emails or letters from a supplier seeking a change to the bank account details you use to pay them, with caution.